MVCoconut/coconut.ui/README.md

 ## Refs

-Just like React, coconut supports refs to get access to the views you're creating.
+Just like React, coconut supports refs to get access to the elements/views you're creating.

 ```haxe
 '